 A half dozen of us where scurrying up a rocky, boulder-strewn barren mountainside.
 The dense evening fog drifted off the ridge that rose maybe 2000 feet vertical.
 With danger definitely behind us, and likely ahead of us, we went quietly.

 I had no idea who the others were but I suddenly had a premonition that I should get away from them.
 I gently slowed down and veered to the right.
-I noticed a bent piece of metal, a couple random objects, subtle patterns, plus a dead fig tree in the distance that kept pulling me to the right.
+I noticed a bent piece of metal, a couple random objects, and a dead fig tree in the distance that kept pulling me to the right.

-Adrenaline kept me going to recognize this had once been my old street – but the remnants of the street had somehow been lifted to the top of this rocky summit.
+Adrenaline kept me going to recognize this had once been my old street that I lived on – but the remnants of the street had somehow been lifted to the top of this rocky summit.
 Why?
 What happened?
 What was going on?
 Where was I going?
 I was beyond confused.

 I had to ignored my confusion and force my instincts to take over.
 I noticed some rocks that I was sure covered the entrance to my house when I lived on this street.
 But my house had been in a glorious valley by a river.
 Not on top of a rocky ridge.